NUmeroAndDev/EditorToolsExample-android/README.md

 * Kotlin 1.2.51

 ## Bug?
-MotionLayout animation behavior is different when using wrap_content or match_parent.
+The MotionLayout animation behaves differently when its parent View uses "wrap_content" or "match_parent".

 * Use wrap_content
 ![use_wrap_content.gif](/screens/use_wrap_content.gif)